mpeters19/BUF_SCAMP/README.md

 The purpose of this script is to calculate N(D) using the methods presented in Tokay et al. 2014 and change the integration time.

-1. opens and reads the all the netCDF files for a specific date as a xarray dataset
+1. Opens and read the all the netCDF files for a specific date as a xarray dataset
-2. resamples data from an integration time of 10s to 1min (to be consistent with gauge/wx sensor obs)
+2. Resamples data from an integration time of 10s to 1min (to be consistent with gauge/wx sensor obs)
 3. Initializes variables
 4. calculates N(D)
+5. Applies a data quality matrix from Ali Tokay to parsivel matrix
-5. creates a new dictionary
+6. creates a new dictionary
-6. Converts dictionary to a dataset and saves as a netCDF file (1 per date)
+7. Converts dictionary to a dataset and saves as a netCDF file (1 per date)

 Parameters included in the saved netCDF include:
 1. N(D) (aka dsd in the script)